How Does Bipolar Disorder Affect Your Body?

 • Vision loss

-If you’re struggling with both anxiety and bipolar disorder, it’s important to allow medical professionals to treat both at the same time.
+If you’re struggling with both anxiety and bipolar disorder, medical professionals need to treat both at the same time.
 If one mental health condition goes treated while another doesn’t, the untreated illness holds the potential to bring back symptoms of the treated one.

 Endocrine System

 The endocrine system is your brain’s way of regulating message signals through hormones.
-Bipolar disorder has the ability to disrupt these signals and, in turn, cause abnormal hormone fluctuations. ⁸
+Bipolar disorder can disrupt these signals and cause abnormal hormone fluctuations.

-More particularly, bipolar disorder tends to cause changes to a person’s libido.
-During a manic episode, you may notice your sex drive feels as though it’s on overload.
-Vice versa, during a depressive episode, you might find that your sex drive is significantally reduced.
+More specifically, bipolar disorder changes a person’s libido.
+During a manic episode, you may notice your sex drive feels hyperactive.
+In a depressive episode, you may find that your sex drive is significantly reduced.

 Gastrointestinal System

-Your gastrointestinal system is important for three main functions, the transportation, digestion, and absorption of food.
-Particularly due to anxiety, bipolar disorder can have a negative effect on your gastrointestinal system.
-These effects include: ¹¹
+Your gastrointestinal system is important for three main functions: the transportation, digestion, and absorption of food.
+Due to the anxiety of bipolar disorder, your gastrointestinal system may be harmed by: ¹¹

 • Abdominal pain